-This Kenya safari can be combined with our Uganda tour in early September, a chance to see Mountain Gorilla, Shoebill and more.
-It is timed for the amazing spectacle of wildebeest migration—sights of them teeming across the Mara River, trying to avoid assembled predators is memorable!
+This Kenya safari can be combined with our Uganda tour in early September, a chance to see Mountain Gorilla, Shoebill, and more.
+It is timed for the amazing spectacle of wildebeest migration—the sight of them pouring across the Mara River trying to avoid assembled predators is unforgettable!

 - Feed and interact with Giraffes and explore the Karen Blixen Museum in Nairobi